 The Bill Ford Better World Challenge is a global grant program designed to inspire employees to brainstorm ideas for transforming daily life and solving problems in communities worldwide where Ford does business.

-Jointly funded by Bill Ford and Ford Fund, the program awards up to $500,000 annually to employee-led projects that provide solutions to mobility challenges, meet basic needs such as food and shelter, or address water-related issues including access, hygiene and sanitation.
+Jointly funded by Bill Ford and Ford Fund, the program awards annual grants to employee-led projects that provide solutions to mobility challenges, meet basic needs such as food and shelter, or address water-related issues including access, hygiene and sanitation.

 Projects are created, coordinated and led by Ford employees in partnership with local nonprofit or nongovernmental organizations, giving employees a rare opportunity to serve with community activists and make a deep, lasting impact on the quality of life for people and families where they live and work.